kharchenkolab/conos/vignettes/walkthrough.md

     ##   .. ..- attr(*, "dimnames")=List of 2
     ##   ..$ sample.groups:List of 2

-Let’s look at the results for the B cells
+Let’s look at the results for the B cells:

 ``` r
 res <- de.info[['B cells']]$res